 The textile recycling program represents a step towards avoiding landfilling waste.
 According to current estimates, an average household currently generates waste clothing at a rate of 35 kg annually, of which 85% is being sent to landfill.

 The recovered polyester material can be reused directly, without any quality loss.
-This fibre-to-fibre recycling method is said to be cost-effective and aims at ensuring that the life of the recycled material is prolonged in a sustainable way.
+This fiber-to-fiber recycling method is said to be cost-effective and aims at ensuring that the life of the recycled material is prolonged sustainably.

-While the new recycling process allows the industry to overcome the technological aspect of recycling textile blends, the plant might tackle yet another crucial fast-fashion challenge as well: consumer behaviour change.
+While the new recycling process allows the industry to overcome the technological aspect of recycling textile blends, the plant might tackle yet another crucial fast-fashion challenge as well: consumer behavior change.

-In order to change the mindset of consumers, the H&M Foundation has taken a visual approach towards awareness-raising and making the benefits of circular fashion tangible to consumers.
-It has installed a miniaturised version of the recycling technology from the new plant at one of H&M’s stores in Hong Kong, allowing customers to see their used clothing being recycled first-hand.
+To change the mindset of consumers, the H&M Foundation has taken a visual approach towards awareness-raising and making the benefits of circular fashion tangible to consumers.
+It has installed a miniaturized version of the recycling technology from the new plant at one of H&M’s stores in Hong Kong, allowing customers to see their used clothing being recycled first-hand.